adumont/adumont.github.io/sewingtips.md

 ---
 layout: page
-title: My Sewing Tips
+# title: Sewing Tips
 # subtitle: My Sewing Tips
 published: true
 comments: true
 ---
-# Sewing Tips
+Beginners usually always ask the same question over and over again.
+This are some of my sewing tip that should help.

 ## Read your sewing machine instruction manual